anuragtb/pdfcpu/encrypt/encryptPDF.md

 #### perm

-The set of permissions that apply once a document has been opened.
+The set of [permissions](perm_list-md) that apply once a document has been opened.

 Possible values:
 * `none` clears all permission bits.
-This is the most restrive way of presenting an open document to a user.
+This is the most restrictive way of presenting an open document to a user.

-* `all` sets all permission bits allowing full access to all operations that may be applied to an open encrypted document.
+* `all` sets all permission bits allowing full access to all operations that may be applied to an open document.

-NOTE: These quick primitives will be followed up by a finer grained control over the permission bits in a future release.
+NOTE: These quick primitives will be followed up by finer grained control over the permission bits in a future release.

 <br>